Three Fundamental Questions in Modern Infinite-Domain Constraint Satisfaction: Introduction

-One potential link is the use of $\omega$-categorical CSP templates as cheeses in the sandwich method to prove tractability of PCSPs, as follows.
-Note that if $\struct{A}$ is a structure such that $\struct{S}_1$ maps homomorphically to $\struct{A}$ and $\struct{A}$ maps homomorphically to $\struct{S}_2$, then $\PCSP(\struct{S}_1,\struct{S}_2)$ trivially reduces to $\CSP(\struct{A})$; we call $\struct{A}$ a \emph{cheese sandwiched} by the template $(\struct{S}_1,\struct{S}_2)$.
+While research on both infinite-domain CSPs and finite-domain PCSPs has been very fruitful in recent years, few connections between these two branches have been discovered so far.
+One natural link is the use of CSP templates as cheeses in the so-called sandwich method to prove tractability of PCSPs, as follows.
+Note that if $\struct{S}_1$ maps homomorphically to $\struct{A}$ and $\struct{A}$ maps homomorphically to $\struct{S}_2$, then $\PCSP(\struct{S}_1,\struct{S}_2)$ trivially reduces to $\CSP(\struct{A})$; we call $\struct{A}$ a \emph{cheese sandwiched} by the template $(\struct{S}_1,\struct{S}_2)$.
 This simple observation is more powerful than it might first appear: in fact, so far, every known tractable (finite-domain) PCSP can be reduced to the tractable CSP of some cheese structure via the sandwich method~\cite{PromiseandInfDomCSPs,sandwichespromiseconstraintsatisfaction}.
-On the other hand, Barto~\cite{promisesmakefiniteproblemsinfinitary} provided an example of a PCSP template sandwiching an infinite polynomial-time tractable cheese while not being \emph{finitely tractable}, i.e.~such that every finite-domain cheese has an NP-complete CSP~\cite{promisesmakefiniteproblemsinfinitary}.
-Since Barto's cheese is not $\omega$-categorical, he raised the question whether such an example could also be constructed with an $\omega$-categorical cheese (\cite[Question IV.1]{promisesmakefiniteproblemsinfinitary}).
-Subsequently the question arose, and was promoted in particular by Zhuk at the CSP World Congress~2023, whether structures within the scope of Conjecture~\ref{conj:bodirsky_pinsker} could \emph{ever} serve as tractable cheeses in the absence of a finite one.
+On the other hand, it can be necessary to pick large finite cheeses even for PCSPs on a Boolean domain~\cite{smallpcspsreducetolarge}, and Barto~\cite{promisesmakefiniteproblemsinfinitary} even provided an example of a PCSP template sandwiching an infinite polynomial-time tractable cheese while not being \emph{finitely tractable}, i.e.~such that every finite-domain cheese has an NP-complete CSP~\cite{promisesmakefiniteproblemsinfinitary}.
+Since Barto's cheese is not $\omega$-categorical, he raised the question whether such an example could also be constructed with an $\omega$-categorical cheese (\cite[Q.~IV.1]{promisesmakefiniteproblemsinfinitary}).
+Subsequently the question arose, and was promoted by Zhuk at the CSP World Congress~2023, whether structures within the scope of Conjecture~\ref{conj:bodirsky_pinsker} could \emph{ever} serve as tractable cheeses in the absence of a finite one.